[Every good and perfect gift]

-Some doors were opened this season, while other doors were closed; we shut our business down, and new medication wasn’t the fix for all of my health problems, but God was there to comfort me when I didn’t understand; He nudged me to come and talk to Him more often; He again beckoned me to trust Him; to know that things would happen slowly but surely, and comforted me through verse; through song; through my closest friends (some new ones too), and even spoke to my heart when He knew I needed Him.
-He continues to bless me with those who cross my path, including the newest of arrivals (Vivian, and Scherezade <3)
+Some doors were opened this season, while other doors were closed; we shut our business down, and new medication wasn’t the fix for all of my health problems.
+However, God was there to comfort me when I didn’t understand; He nudged me to come and talk to Him more often; He again beckoned me to trust Him, and he assured me that things would happen slowly but surely.
+He comforted me through verse; through song; through my closest friends (some new ones too), and even spoke to my heart when He knew I needed Him.

 When my depression was making me feel so alone, my dear friend and sister Ronda was there to talk me through one of my worst days.
-Andrew was asleep due to his health problems, and I was feeling very alone, but God put Ronda there for me.
-I’m grateful to both of them.
 She also partnered with me in prayer during this difficult time, and God was gracious to give me all the help and encouragement that I needed.

 It was an emotional rollercoaster ride the likes of which I’ve never experienced before: highs, lows, and everything in between; jitteriness, anxiety, paranoia and fear, then days in between where I felt more like me, and I could live with the wonder and joy of a child again.
 I was thankful for those days.

 He made me brave this season too.
 Has anybody ever told you that being brave doesn’t feel so brave!?
-It’s terrifying actually, until you finally land on the other side of it, but I was never alone there too, I had my God, and a dear friend and brother who was a sounding board when I needed it the most; who encouraged me and reassured me it would be okay.
+It’s terrifying actually, until you finally land on the other side of it.
+However, I was never alone there too; I had my God, and a dear friend and brother who was a sounding board when I needed it the most.
+He encouraged me and reassured me it would be okay.
 (Thanks so much brother B!)